-R Statistical Software:

-We will be using R and R Studio to complete exercises in class.
+R Statistical Software: We will be using R and R Studio to complete exercises in class.
 Both are free software.
 You can download and install them with the links below.
-I encourage you to do so before the first class, as these downloads may be too large to effectively download over the university's wifi network.
+I encourage you to do so before the first class, as these downloads may be too large to efficiently download over some Internet connections during class time.
 You should download the version of R that corresponds to your computer's operating system (see headings below).
 The pieces of software that I've listed here build off of one another; so for best results, please install them in the order that I've presented them in below: